National Academy of Sciences

 - News & Social Media

-Established through the Draper Fund by gift of Mrs. Henry Draper.
-Honors a recent, original investigation in astronomical physics.
-"Recent" is defined as a major publication resulting from the investigation should have appeared since the last presentation of the award (2013).
-The recipient is awarded a medal and a $25,000 prize.
+The Henry Draper Medal is awarded every four years and is presented with a $25,000 prize.
+The Medal honors a recent, original investigation in astronomical physics, of importance and benefit to science to merit such recognition."Recent" is defined as a major publication resulting from the investigation should have appeared since the last presentation of the award (2013).

 The Henry Draper Medal is the oldest Medal that is presently awarded by the National Academy of Sciences.
 It was first awarded in 1886 to Samuel P. Langley for “numerous investigations of a high order of merit in solar physics, and especially in the domain of radiant energy.”
 After receiving this award, Langley went continued to have an amazingly accomplished career in astronomy and aviation.
 Langley served as the third Secretary of the Smithsonian Institution, where he founded the Smithsonian Astrophysical Observatory.
 Air and sea craft, facilities, a unit of solar radiation, and an award have been named in Langley's honor.